lorettawang/connect-four/pseudocode.md

 // Checking for wins (winning combinations) checkVerticalA (row, col)
 Start the count at 0
-If the count is greater and 3, stop the loop (break) If the count is 4, return true
+If the count is greater than 3, stop the loop (break)
-Otherwise, return false

 checkVerticalB (row, col)
 Start the count at 0
-If the count is greater and 3, stop the loop (break) If the count is 4, return true
+If the count is greater than 3, stop the loop (break)
-Otherwise, return false

 checkRHorizontalA (row, col)
 Start the count at 0
-If the count is greater and 3, stop the loop (break) If the count is 4, return true
+If the count is greater than 3, stop the loop (break)
-Otherwise, return false

 checkRHorizontalB (row, col)
 Start the count at 0
-If the count is greater and 3, stop the loop (break) If the count is 4, return true
+If the count is greater than 3, stop the loop (break)
-Otherwise, return false

 checkLHorizontalA (row, col)
 Start the count at 0
-If the count is greater and 3, stop the loop (break) If the count is 4, return true
+If the count is greater than 3, stop the loop (break)
-Otherwise, return false

 checkLHorizontalB (row, col)
 Start the count at 0
-If the count is greater and 3, stop the loop (break) If the count is 4, return true
-Otherwise, return false

 checkRDiagonalA (row, col)
 Start the count at 0
-If the count is greater and 3, stop the loop (break) If the count is 4, return true
+If the count is greater than 3, stop the loop (break)
-Otherwise, return false

 checkRDiagonalB (row, col)
 Start the count at 0
-If the count is greater and 3, stop the loop (break) If the count is 4, return true
+If the count is greater than 3, stop the loop (break)
-Otherwise, return false

 checkLDiagonalA (row, col)
 Start the count at 0
-If the count is greater and 3, stop the loop (break) If the count is 4, return true
+If the count is greater than 3, stop the loop (break)
-Otherwise, return false

 checkLDiagonalB (row, col)
 Start the count at 0
-If the count is greater and 3, stop the loop (break) If the count is 4, return true
+If the count is greater than 3, stop the loop (break)
-Otherwise, return false

 // Final scan
 scanBoard